mfaytak/afriphon/btd-1.md

 Starwalt, C. (2008).
 The acoustic correlates of ATR harmony in seven-and nine-vowel African languages: A phonetic inquiry into phonological structure.
 PhD dissertation, The University of Texas at Arlington. <a href="https://www.proquest.com/docview/304842357?pq-origsite=gscholar&fromopenview=true">PDF</a>

 Traill, A., Khumalo, J., & Fridjhon, P. (1987).
 Depressing facts about Zulu. *African Studies* 46(2), 255-274. <a href="https://doi.org/10.1080/00020188708707678">Abstract & PDF</a>

+Utman, J., & Blumstein, S. (1994).
+The influence of language on the acoustic properties of phonetic features: A study of the feature [strident] in Ewe and English. *Phonetica*, 51(4), 221-238. <a href="https://doi.org/10.1159/000261978">Abstract</a>

 Whalen, D. H., DiCanio, C., & Dockum, R. (2020).
 Phonetic documentation in three collections: Topics and evolution. *Journal of the International Phonetic Association*, ##, 1-27. <a href="https://doi.org/10.1017/S0025100320000079">Abstract</a>